An Attendee Of The Nazi/White Supremacist Rally In Charlottesville Has Lost His Job After Being ID’d Online

 “Effective Saturday 12th August, Cole White no longer works at Top Dog,” the email statement read.
 “The actions of those in Charlottesville are not supported by Top Dog.
 We believe in individual freedom and voluntary association for everyone.”

 Public pressure works.
 Employees of Top Dog spoke with the Berkelely Side paper to confirm that the restaurant received “a ton of calls” about White, and “pretty much everyone’s happy with the fact that he no longer works here.”
-And the Twitter account that outed him celebrated in the aftermath.
+Aaaand the Twitter account that outed him celebrated in the aftermath.

 (Via East Bay Times & Berkeley Side)